 • Reduce your speed and stay alert.

-• Continually scan across from side to side of the road and back to
+• Continually scan across from side to side of the road and back to the road again.

 • Look for signs of animals along the sides of the road.